pd

 __getitem__method with a list of arguments (using the square-brackets accessor).- Parameters:

-*cols (Hashable) – Additional columns names.
+*cols (hashable) – Additional columns names.

 - __call__(df)[source]